 TGbe editor: Please update the following paragraph in this subclause as shown below:

 The value carried in the Link ID subfield of the Per-STA Profile subelement carried in a Basic, Reconfiguration or Priority Access Multi-Link element identifies a reported AP affiliated with that AP MLD (see 35.3.3.2 (Link ID)).
-[17864]The value carried in the Link ID subfield of the Common Info field of the Basic Multi-Link element identifies the link ID of the transmitting AP.
+[17864]The value carried in the Link ID subfield of the Common Info field of the Basic Multi-Link element identifies the AP that is affiliated with the AP MLD described by the element.

 35.3.3.3 Advertisement of complete or partial per-link information